dotnet/EntityFramework.Docs/entity-framework/ef6/querying/index.md

 Note that DbSet and IDbSet always create queries against the database and will always involve a round trip to the database even if the entities returned already exist in the context.
 A query is executed against the database when:

 - It is enumerated by a **foreach** (C#) or **For Each** (Visual Basic) statement.
-- It is enumerated by a collection operation such as [ToArray](https://msdn.microsoft.com/library/bb298736), [ToDictionary](https://msdn.microsoft.com/library/system.linq.enumerable.todictionary), or ToList[enter link description here](https://msdn.microsoft.com/library/bb342261).
+- It is enumerated by a collection operation such as [ToArray](https://msdn.microsoft.com/library/bb298736), [ToDictionary](https://msdn.microsoft.com/library/system.linq.enumerable.todictionary), or [ToList](https://msdn.microsoft.com/library/bb342261).
 - LINQ operators such as [First](https://msdn.microsoft.com/library/bb291976) or [Any](https://msdn.microsoft.com/library/bb337697) are specified in the outermost part of the query.
 - The following methods are called: the [Load](https://msdn.microsoft.com/library/system.data.entity.dbextensions.load) extension method on a DbSet, [DbEntityEntry.Reload](https://msdn.microsoft.com/library/system.data.entity.infrastructure.dbentityentry.reload.aspx), and Database.ExecuteSqlCommand.